-- 35.1 Two remediation work areas of sand covering wood debris with a thickness of 0.30 m to 0.60 m are displayed as obstructions on charts.
-One work area (110 m x 190 m) is 0.1 mile NE of Paterson Point.
-The other area (110 m x 200 m) is 0.1 mile NW of Inskip Islands, and contains a rock mound with a height of 1.5 m. - Thetis Cove, Limekiln Cove and Tovey Bay indent the NE shore of Esquimalt Harbour.
-Extensive mud flats are at the head of the harbour with Cole Island front and centre.
-This island is part of the Esquimalt Naval Sites National Historic District.
-It was used for storing munitions and has derelict buildings on the east shore. - Paterson Point and Smart Island are on the west side of the harbour SSE of Cole Island.
-A drying rock with 1.7 m over it, close east of Paterson Point, is marked by a private buoy. - Saxe Point (48°25'N, 123°25'W) is fringed with cliffs.
+- Paterson Point and Smart Island are on the west side of the harbour SSE of Cole Island.
+A rock that dries 1.7 m, close east of Paterson Point, is marked by a private buoy. - 38 Saxe Point (48°25'N, 123°25'W) is fringed with cliffs.
 A park is on the point.
 Gillingham Islands are bare.
-The passage between Gillingham Islands and Royal Point is not recommended because of underwater rocks.
+The passage between Gillingham Islands and Royal Point is not recommended because of underwater rocks. - Gillingham Islands daybeacon, on the SE drying reef, has two port hand daymarks.

-- Gillingham Islands daybeacon, on the SE drying reef, has two port hand daymarks. - Fleming Bay, protected by a breakwater, is used by small craft.
+Fleming Bay, protected by a breakwater, is used by small craft.
 It has pontoons and a launching ramp operated by the Esquimalt Angler's Association.
 Submarine cables cross the entrance to Fleming Bay and a cable (fibre-optic) is laid south through the bay then east along the north side of Juan de Fuca Strait.
-Submarine pipelines extend from the north shore of the bay. - Fleming Bay daybeacon, on the end of the breakwater, has two starboard hand daymarks.
+Submarine pipelines extend from the north shore of the bay.

+Fleming Bay daybeacon, on the end of the breakwater, has two starboard hand daymarks.